uShip/effortless_ami_deployments/effortless_ami_deployments.md

 [HAB-STUDIO] Habitat:\src>
 ```

-Inside the studio, we'll run `build` which will us the default location of the plan file in `habitat/plan.ps1`:
+Inside the studio, we'll run `build` which will use the default location of the plan file in `habitat/plan.ps1`:

 ```shell
 [HAB-STUDIO] Habitat:\src> build